phylovi/bito/README.md

 ## Building

-Just use `make` to build and run tests.
+`make` will build and run tests.

+On OS X the build process will also modify the conda environment to point `DYLD_LIBRARY_PATH` to where BEAGLE is installed.
+If you get an error about missing BEAGLE, just `conda activate libsbn` again and you should be good.

-* If you have modified the lexer and parser, use `make bison`.
+* (Optional) If you modify the lexer and parser, call `make bison`.
 This assumes that you have installed Bison > 3.4 (`conda install -c conda-forge bison`).
-* If you want to run the test preparation scripts, use `make prep`.
+* (Optional) If you modify the test preparation scripts, call `make prep`.
 This assumes that you have installed ete3 (`conda install -c etetoolkit ete3`).

 ## Contributing